Read Chapter One of my upcoming book.

 best legal system possible.
 I later learned that there are actually two

 models of justice, one based on proportional revenge and one based on lovingkindness.
-I had only been taught about the retributive, punitive model.
+I had only been taught about the retributive, punitive model, but I was determined to discover how justice as love manifests and can can be consciously cultivated.

-Being able to distinguish between punitive and unitive justice clears up a lot of the confusion.
+Being able to distinguish between punitive justice and Unitive Justice reduces the confusion.
 When we understand this distinction, our world of greed, violence and war in the midst of breathtaking acts of love, kindness and generosity makes perfect sense.
 When we analyze the two systems, we discover that punitive justice reflects a dualistic way of thinking that makes the "us versus them" dichotomy seem reasonable.
-Unitive justice recognizes the interconnectedness of all that is - that what we do to others, we do to ourselves.
+Unitive Justice recognizes the interconnectedness of all that is - that what we do to others, in some way, we do to ourselves.

 If this is a new concept, you may rest assured that it is a movement that is worldwide and it is growing.
 Our future and the future of generations to come depend on its success.